Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 The biggest reason why customers complain about Vital Reds online appears to be problems with canceling an order or receiving a refund.

 Any nutritional supplement business would be expected to get some complaints.
-There are enough negative feedback on polyphenol blend though to think there’s a problem with the ordering process and customer service when dealing with refunds.
+There is enough negative feedback online for Dr. Gundry’s supplements to suspect there’s a problem with the ordering process and with customer service when dealing with refunds.

 Pros